chalapvc/invoice-payment-delay-prediction/README.md

 **Author**: Venkata Chalapathy Pidathala

 ### Executive summary
-This project aims to develop a predictive model to identify invoices that are likely to be paid late.
-By analyzing customer behavior and transaction history, we will provide insights that help businesses manage cash flow effectively and improve accounts receivable processes.
+This project focuses on developing a machine learning model to predict delays in invoice payments.
+By analyzing historical transaction data, the model aims to assist businesses in managing cash flow more effectively and improving accounts receivable processes.

 ### Rationale
-Late payments create financial uncertainty for businesses, making it difficult to manage cash flow and plan resources efficiently.
-Predicting payment delays allows companies to take proactive measures, such as prioritizing follow-ups or offering incentives for early payments.
-This project uses machine learning to analyze patterns in payment history and customer behavior, providing data-driven solutions to mitigate risks associated with delayed payments.
+Late invoice payments can disrupt a company's financial stability.
+This project seeks to predict which invoices are likely to be paid late, enabling proactive measures to mitigate potential cash flow issues.

 ### Research Question
 Can we accurately predict whether an invoice will be paid on time based on customer behavior and transaction characteristics?